-Several years ago the number-one question we received was, “How is the quality of the water?”
-To answer that question, we relied on the knowledge that Class A and AA waters stretch over vast segments of the rivers within the corridor and also that the rivers have a relatively natural and unspoiled look.
-But, there was something missing.
-Did we actually know the quality of the water?
-Were we really striving towards our agency mission to “protect public health, safety and quality of life…” by not first obtaining scientific data before answering the question being asked?
-The decision was made, and when the budget caught up, the Saco River Basin Water Quality Monitoring Program officially began in 2001.
+One of the questions we’re most often asked is, “What is the quality of the water?”
+To answer that question before our monitoring program began, we relied on the knowledge that Class A and AA waters stretch over vast segments of the rivers within the Corridor and also that the rivers have a relatively natural and unspoiled look.
+But there was something missing: Did we actually know the quality of the water?
+Were we genuinely meeting our agency mission to protect public health, safety, and quality of life without the scientific data that would give us a definitive answer?
+In 2001, the decision was made to start testing and the Saco River Basin Water Quality Monitoring Program officially began.

-The data was now being gathered with the intention that after a few years we would be able to answer this common question regarding water quality with actual data to back it up.
-However, there surfaced another question: “Why start a water quality monitoring program?”
+The data was initially gathered with the intention that after a few years we would be able to answer the question regarding water quality with actual data to back it up.
+However, there surfaced another question: why start a water quality monitoring program?
 What was once, in our minds, the obvious answer to that question is now not so apparent.

 A sustainable water quality monitoring program is based on five important steps:

-It takes time to effectively progress through each of these levels.
+It takes time to effectively progress through each of these steps.
 Take the first two steps as an example.
-In order to characterize and understand the general condition of the water with any certainty, you would first need to look at no less than three to five years of baseline data.
-In looking at this raw data you would be searching for trend patterns which may reveal consistent problem areas.
-These types of patterns may or may not be discovered, or even exist in the three to five year time frame.
-If the baseline data doesn’t show any patterns then a longer time frame of data collection is needed.
+In order to characterize and understand the general condition of the water with any certainty, you first need to look at no less than three to five years of baseline data.
+The raw data reveals trend patterns that may highlight consistent problem areas.
+These patterns may or may not be discovered or even exist in the three- to five-year time frame.
+If the baseline data doesn’t show any patterns, then a longer time frame of data collection is needed.

-The next level is entirely based on the patterns observed.
-If there were “problem areas” noted then you would proceed to step 4 and further monitor the trouble spots to determine what the source is, if any, of the pollution.
-If there was no degradation noted, you would jump to step five.
+Once well-defined patterns are determined, and those same patterns have been studied to create a representation of water quality, you can take the next step based on the patterns observed.
+If problem areas are noted, you proceed to step four and further monitor trouble spots to determine the pollution source, if any.
+If no degradation is noted, you can jump to step five.